 - When a certain level of competency is achieved, the old software is retired

-In contrast, a waterfall approach would require deployment all at once.
+In contrast, with a “big bang” approach, the deployment takes place all at once.

 - Fear of change